ymath-io/ymath.io/content/courses/exponents/exponents-basic/properties/index.md

 $$2\cdot2\cdot2\cdot2\cdot2$$
 $$(2\cdot2)(2\cdot2\cdot2)$$

 They look very similar!
-In fact, they're equal by the Associative Property of Multiplication, which states that if your expression only has multiplication in it, it doesn't matter where you put the parentheses.
+In fact, they're equal by the Associative Property of Multiplication.
+This property states that if your expression only has multiplication in it, it doesn't matter where you put the parentheses.
+The product will always be the same.

+Let's go a bit more general.
+If we ha

 ### Quotient of Powers